Alfred Hitchcock: Early sound films

 At this time, Hitchcock also became notorious for pranks against the cast and crew.
 These jokes ranged from simple and innocent to crazy and maniacal.
 For instance, he hosted a dinner party where he dyed all the food blue because he claimed there weren't enough blue foods.
 He also had a horse delivered to the dressing room of his friend, actor Gerald du Maurier.

-Hitchcock followed up with Young and Innocent in 1937, a crime thriller based on the 1936 novel A Shilling for Candles by Josephine Tey.
+Hitchcock's next film, Young and Innocent (1937), was a crime thriller based on the 1936 novel A Shilling for Candles by Josephine Tey.
 Starring Nova Pilbeam and Derrick De Marney, the film was relatively enjoyable for the cast and crew to make.
 To meet distribution purposes in America, the film's runtime was cut and this included removal of one of Hitchcock's favourite scenes: a children's tea party which becomes menacing to the protagonists.